dlt-hub/dlt/docs/website/blog/2024-04-11-second-data-setup.md

 Agencies and freelancers are often the heavy-lifters that are brought in to do such setups.
 Is this something you are currently doing?
-Tell us about your challenges so we may better support you.
+Tell us about your challenges, so we may better support you.

 [Join our slack community](https://dlthub.com/community) to take part in the conversation.